mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 We provide a git pre-commit hook to format and check the code, to install it run `make link-git-hooks`

+We run our some packaging and publishing tasks in [Evergreen](https://github.com/evergreen-ci/evergreen).

 ### Generating mocks

 We use [mockgen](https://github.com/golang/mock) to handle mocking in our unit tests